 Below are two shots of my grandparents’ yacht Courier, a Grebe, at the West Palm Beach Marina during the Christmas of 1948.
 They eventually moved to Palm Beach in 1957, with us following seven years later.
 In the background of the upper photo is the Flagler (Royal Poinciana) Bridge, which is in the process of being replaced; behind it (rather washed out) is the Biltmore Hotel.

-Below: our first boat, a 36′ Chris Craft, docked at Bimini in 1963.
+Our first boat, the Pem-Don I, a 36′ Chris Craft, docked at Bimini in 1963.
+My father opted for the same naming convention his dad used for his airplanes.
 Since we were living in Chattanooga, TN at the time, it had TN registration.
 It cruised both the Tennessee River and and the waters of Florida and the Bahamas.

 Bimini is the closest Bahama island to the U.S., and it’s good we chose it to start, as packing four people into a 36′ yacht (?) wasn’t fun then and now.
 Note the two flags flying from the bridge: the Bahamian colonial flag and our family burgee.

-Our second yacht, a 51′ classic.
-Here it’s decked out for Christmas at Ocean Reef in 1965.
+The Pem-Don II decked out for Christmas at Ocean Reef on Key Largo in 1965.

 Cruising the Little Bahama Bank between West End and the Abacos, the summer before.
 Not a visually appealing boat, and dreadfully slow (it cruised at 10 knots,) it was a good in the high seas, which was about to be tested here.
 It’s practical virtues got another test when we almost sent it to the bottom off of Eleuthera, as I describe here.